KosThom/Portfolio_Project_1.5/README.md

 respective scatterplot with regression line

 We have also built a correlation matrix and the respective heatmap in order to calculate the correlation coefficients (budget vs gross revenue and budget vs score, respectively).

+* was numbered as 5 due to consistency reasons, since project 4 is about Tableau and therefore cannot be saved here